merliotte/secret_number/README.md

 Hey !

-I create a new game.
+I create a new game : " Guess My Number "

 Try to find a secret number "❓"